 The Board acts in a stewardship role and is entrusted to work on behalf of all stakeholders.
-It is accountable for the school's performance, emphasises strategic leadership, sets the vision for the school and ensures compliance with legal and policy requirements.
+It is accountable for the school's performance, emphasises strategic leadership, sets the Strategic Plan for the school, and ensures compliance with legal and policy requirements.

 Board policies are at a governance level and outline clear delegations to the Principal.
-The Board and Principal form the leadership team with the role of each documented and understood.
-The Principal reports to the Board as a whole with committees used sparingly and only when a need is identified to contribute to Board work.
+The Board and Principal form the Leadership Team with the role of each documented and understood.
+The Principal reports to the Board, with committees used sparingly and only when a need is identified to contribute to Board work.